gcloud tool of the Cloud SDK to

 specify the name of your service in your

 You can update a service at any time by running the

 gcloud app deploy command and deploying new versions to that service.
 Each

 time that you update a service, traffic is automatically routed to the version

 last deployed.
 However, you can include

 gcloud flags to change the deploy command

-Use the GCP Console to manage and view the services and versions that you deploy to App Engine:
+Use the Cloud Console to manage and view the services and versions that you deploy to App Engine:

-Use the GCP Console to view your App Engine services:
+Use the Cloud Console to view your App Engine services:

-Use the GCP Console to view your versions:
+Use the Cloud Console to view your versions: